What is the role of natural gas utilities in a clean energy economy?

-- Customers that lower their thermostat by 10 to 15 degrees for eight hours a day, can save around 10 percent on their energy bill.
+- Customers that lower their thermostat by 10 to 15 degrees for eight hours a day can save about 10 percent on their energy bill.

-Natural Gas use per customer has decreased by about 1 percent per year for the last 38 years, which means that the average residential customer today uses 39 percent less than they did 38 years ago.
-While the number of residential customers has increased by 27 million-or 71 percent- since 1970, total use of natural gas and greenhouse gas emissions have remained flat.
+Natural Gas use per customer has decreased by about 1 percent per year for the last 40 years, which means that the average residential customer today uses 40 percent less than they did 40 years ago.
+While the number of residential customers has increased by 27 million (71 percent) since 1970, total use of natural gas and greenhouse gas emissions has remained flat.

 As part of these programs, utilities provide valuable tools, incentives and information to help their customers understand and reduce their energy usage.
 These include:

-- Offering cash rebates and low-interest financing for high-efficiency natural gas appliance purchases.
+- cash rebates and low-interest financing for high-efficiency natural gas appliance purchases

-- Providing home energy audits, weatherization kits, energy calculators and telephone hotlines.
+- home energy audits, weatherization kits, energy calculators and telephone hotlines

-- Supplying information on insulation, programmable thermostats and high-efficiency appliances.
+- information on insulation, programmable thermostats and high-efficiency appliances

-- Connecting customers with experienced and reliable appliance and service providers.
+- connecting customers with experienced and reliable appliance service providers

-An important contributor to The AGA Natural Gas Efficiency Programs Report - 2008 Program Year is the Consortium for Energy Efficiency (CEE).
-The report presents data collected from members of the American Gas Association and the Consortium for Energy Efficiency on utility-funded natural gas efficiency and conservation programs.
+The AGA Natural Gas Efficiency Programs Report - 2009 Program Year presents data collected from members of the American Gas Association and the Consortium for Energy Efficiency on utility-funded natural gas efficiency and conservation programs.
 The purpose of this report is to show the magnitude of this rapidly growing market in the U.S. and Canada and to identify practices and trends in program planning, funding, administration and evaluation.
-The report looks retrospectively at the status of the natural gas efficiency market in 2008, including expenditures and savings impacts, and presents a snapshot of budgets for 2009.
+The report looks retrospectively at the status of the natural gas efficiency market in 2009, including expenditures and savings impacts, and presents a snapshot of budgets for 2010.
 Also explored are regulatory approaches to advancing the natural gas efficiency market.
-This third annual study illustrates how natural gas utilities have been working with their customers to help them reduce their carbon footprint and increase cost savings and with their regulators to bring about progressive policies that support such initiatives.
+This fourth annual study illustrates how natural gas utilities have been working with their customers to help them reduce their carbon footprint and increase cost savings and with their regulators to bring about progressive policies that support such initiatives.

-Programs funded by natural gas utilities helped customers save 30 trillion British Thermal Units (BTU) in the 2008 program year (a 156 percent increase from 11.3 trillion Btu in 2007) and avoid 1.6 million metric tons of carbon dioxide emissions.
+Programs funded by natural gas utilities helped N. American customers save 90 trillion British Thermal Units (tBTU) in the 2009 program year (an 11 percent increase from 81 trillion Btu in 2009) and avoid 4.7 million metric tons of carbon dioxide emissions.